top of page

 Avoid direct sunlight on the setup.

-The sun can heat the nest with up to 5 degrees Celsius for only 5 minutes so lots of toxins are being accumulated in the ants' bodies due to abrupt temperature changes.
+The sun can heat the nest by up to 5 degrees Celsius for only 5 minutes, so lots of toxins are being accumulated in the ants' bodies due to abrupt temperature changes.
 This can kill a worker ant for 1-3 days and a queen ant for 3-5 days if the sun does not boil the ants alive before that.

 The bottom line.
-Please note that we do not offer and do not recommend you get ant species with high climate requirements like the aforementioned ant species unless you've got the necessary knowledge and experience along with the perfect equipment needed.
+Please note that we do not offer and do not recommend you get Ant species with high climate requirements, unless you've got the necessary knowledge and experience, along with the perfect equipment needed.

 The more haste, the less speed.
 Do not make the ants suffer by jumping to an ant species you're not prepared for.